WHAT IS PCR?

 Urine: Tests for common gram negative infections such as E. coli, Klebsiella, Proteus and Enterobacter as well as gram positive and fungal organisms.

-Bone: Test for osteomyelitis
+Bone: Test for infections in bone

 DERMATOLOGIC POLYMERASE CHAIN REACTION (PCR)